openzipkin/zipkin/zipkin-server/README.md

 gauge.zipkin_collector.message_bytes.$transport | last count of bytes in a message

 ## Self-Tracing
 Self tracing exists to help troubleshoot performance of the zipkin-server.
+Production deployments who enable self-tracing should lower the sample rate from 1.0 (100%) to a much smaller rate, like 0.001 (0.1% or 1 out of 1000).

 When Brave dependencies are in the classpath, and `zipkin.self-tracing.enabled=true`, Zipkin will self-trace calls to the api.